ydahal1/ydahal1/jokes.md

-A man was caught stealing in a supermarket today while balanced on the shoulders of a couple of vampires.
-He was charged with shoplifting on two counts.
+Did you hear about the Mexican train killer?
+He had loco motives

 [
-Mon Apr 28 00:28:43 UTC 2025
+Tue Apr 29 00:27:40 UTC 2025
  ]